- Student Affairs

 Leave of Absence Policy for Graduate Students

 A leave of absence is intended to recognize situations in which a student, for sufficient reason, temporarily can make no progress in her/his graduate program for more than one semester2.
 During such a leave, a student has no access to college facilities and should not expect to have regular contact with advisors or committee members.
 A leave, however, does not extend the overall time limitation on degree programs (see above).
-Leaves of absence are granted for a maximum of four consecutive semesters (fall, spring, summer 1, summer 2) by petition to the Graduate Program Director and Associate Dean of Graduate Affairs.
+Leaves of absence are granted for a maximum of four consecutive semesters (fall, spring, summer 1, summer 2) by petition to the Office of Graduate Affairs.
 Students pursuing a leave of Absence should follow the procedure below:

 Before beginning your Leave of Absence